cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate Ded/Mnd

-The Resources skill set is crucial to optimising the use of resources in gameplay, as it directly affects the team\'s equipment maintenance and supply efficiency.
+The Resources skill set is crucial to optimizing the use of resources in gameplay, as it directly affects the team's equipment maintenance and supply efficiency.
 Characters skilled in Resource Management can stretch supplies, repair equipment with fewer materials, and negotiate effectively for resources, making them invaluable in resource-poor environments.

-Allocation allows for optimal resource distribution, acquisition to obtain new materials, and conservation to minimise waste.
+Allocation allows for optimal resource distribution, acquisition to obtain new materials, and conservation to minimize waste.
 In tactical scenarios, skilled resource managers ensure team readiness and resilience, significantly impacting overall mission success.
 This skill is essential for strategic planning and maintaining operational efficiency in challenging missions.

-##### Specialisations
+##### Specializations

 ###### Supply Negotiation

 Focuses on acquiring resources at the best possible value.
 Specialists are skilled in bargaining, trade, and procurement strategies.
-This can be used to gain access to more advanced or specialised equipment for a mission from the corp.
+This can be used to gain access to more advanced or specialized equipment for a mission from the corp.

 ###### Logistics